Linwei-Chen/FDConv/README.md

     --save_path <PATH_TO_SAVE_CONVERTED_WEIGHTS>
 ```

 - --model_type: Specify the architecture.
-Currently supported: resnet for ResNet-like models, and mit for Mix Transformer models (like SegFormer).
+Currently supported: resnet for ResNet-like models, and vit for Transformer models (like SegFormer).
 - --weight_path: Path to the downloaded official pre-trained weights.
 - --save_path: Path where the new, converted weights will be saved.